RunHorst/ghibli-challenge/README.md

 ### Installation
 This project comes with a `Makefile`.
-It is recommended to use a Python virtual environment:
+It is recommended to use a Python virtual environment (using Python 3.x):
 ```bash
 $ python -m venv venv
 [...]